Banco Digio MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the current toolkit state, specifically listing installed MCPs, their connection status, and catalog tool counts.
-This precisely identifies the resource and result, and differentiates it from siblings which focus on specific functions.
+The description clearly states the tool returns current toolkit state including installed MCPs, their connection status, and catalog tool counts.
+It uses a specific verb ('Returns') and distinguishes itself from sibling tools like 'show_version'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.